lf-edge/ekuiper/fvt_scripts/README.md

 ## Overview

-Kuiper FVT (functional verification tests)  covers following scenarios.
+eKuiper FVT (functional verification tests)  covers following scenarios.

 - Basic functions of HTTP REST-API
 - Basic functions of CLI
-- Complex end-2-end scenario for Kuiper source, processing and sink
+- Complex end-2-end scenario for eKuiper source, processing and sink

 The scenarios will be invoked automatically in Github actions with any new code commit or push request.
 Another Raspberry Pi continouly integration environment will also be ready for running test cases in ARM environment.
 So if receives any failed FVT running, please re-check the code or update the scripts if necessary.

-Kuiper project uses JMeter for writing the scripts for following reasons,
+eKuiper project uses JMeter for writing the scripts for following reasons,

 - Easy to write testcases for HTTP REST-API & CLI
 - Capabilities of publish and subscribe MQTT message.
-The Kuiper end-2-end scenarios requires MQTT client for pub/sub message, and JMeter provides a unified approach for supporting such functions
+The eKuiper end-2-end scenarios requires MQTT client for pub/sub message, and JMeter provides a unified approach for supporting such functions
 - Capabilities of writing complex content assertions.
 Besides some simple ways of content assertions, JMeter also provides ``BeanShell Assertion``, which can be used for extract and process complex message contents.

 ## Run script in local development environment

 **Prepare JMeter**

-Kuiper uses JMeter for FVT test scenarios, includes REST-API, CLI and end to end test scenarios.
+eKuiper uses JMeter for FVT test scenarios, includes REST-API, CLI and end to end test scenarios.

 - Install JRE - requires JRE 8+
 - Download and extract [JMeter](http://jmeter.apache.org/download_jmeter.cgi).

 **Install MQTT broker**

-Because test scripts uses MQTT broker for source and sink of Kuiper rule, an MQTT broker is required for running the scripts.
+Because test scripts uses MQTT broker for source and sink of eKuiper rule, an MQTT broker is required for running the scripts.
 If you use a broker that cannot be accessed from ``tcp://127.0.0.1:1883``, you should modify the script and specify your MQTT broker address.

-- Modify servers to your MQTT broker address in Kuiper configuration file ``etc/mqtt_source.yaml``.
+- Modify servers to your MQTT broker address in eKuiper configuration file ``etc/mqtt_source.yaml``.
 - Modify the script file that you want to run.
   - ``mqtt_srv``: The default value is ``127.0.0.1``, you need to update it if you have a different broker.
 Refer to below screenshot, ``Test Plan > User Defined Variables > mqtt_srv``.

     ![jmeter_variables](resources/jmeter_variables.png)

-  - If you run test Kuiper server at another address or port, you need also change below two config.
+  - If you run test eKuiper server at another address or port, you need also change below two config.
-    - ``Test Plan > User Defined Variables > srv``: The Kuiper server address, by default is at ``127.0.0.1``.
+    - ``Test Plan > User Defined Variables > srv``: The eKuiper server address, by default is at ``127.0.0.1``.
-    - ``Test Plan > User Defined Variables > rest_port``: The Kuiper server RestAPI port, by default is ``9081``, please change it if running Kuiper at a different port.
+    - ``Test Plan > User Defined Variables > rest_port``: The eKuiper server RestAPI port, by default is ``9081``, please change it if running eKuiper at a different port.

 **Run JMeter**

 For most of scripts, you can just start JMeter by default way, such as ``bin/jmeter.sh`` in Mac or Linux.
 But some of scripts need to pass some parameters before running them.
 Please refer to below for detailed.
-Please make sure you start MQTT broker & Kuiper before running the tests.
+Please make sure you start MQTT broker & eKuiper before running the tests.

 ## Scenarios